Huey-Magoos-IT/magooos-site/guides/PROJECT_GUIDE.md

 # PROJECT ARCHITECTURE

 **IMPORTANT DEVELOPMENT REQUIREMENT**
-THE AWS SDK IS STRICTLY PROHIBITED IN THIS PROJECT CODEBASE.
+THE AWS SDK IS GENERALLY PROHIBITED IN THIS PROJECT CODEBASE TO AVOID UNNECESSARY COMPLEXITY AND DEPENDENCIES, PARTICULARLY IN THE FRONTEND OR FOR SIMPLE AWS SERVICE INTERACTIONS THAT CAN BE HANDLED VIA API GATEWAY MAPPING TEMPLATES (E.G., DYNAMODB ACCESS).
-All AWS integrations must use direct HTTP/HTTPS requests, API Gateway integrations, or other SDK-less approaches.
-This applies to all components, including Lambda functions.
+HOWEVER, FOR COMPLEX BACKEND ADMINISTRATIVE OPERATIONS ON AWS SERVICES LIKE COGNITO (E.G., USER MANAGEMENT ACTIONS LIKE ENABLING/DISABLING USERS, RESENDING CONFIRMATIONS), THE AWS SDK (E.G., `@aws-sdk/client-cognito-identity-provider`) IS PERMITTED AND USED WITHIN THE EXPRESS SERVER (`server/src/controllers/`) TO INTERACT DIRECTLY WITH THE SERVICE.
-DO NOT INTRODUCE AWS SDK DEPENDENCIES UNDER ANY CIRCUMSTANCES.
+All other AWS integrations should prefer direct HTTP/HTTPS requests or API Gateway integrations.

 ## Next.js 14 (`client/src/app/`)
 - App Router: `dashboardWrapper.tsx` + `layout.tsx`